Why Are Cable Costs Climbing?

 At HTC, we’re committed to providing our members with quality TV programming at a competitive price and we make every effort to minimize costs.
 In our contract negotiations with cable networks we work hard to ensure you don’t suffer unfair price increase as a result of unreasonable demands.

 Over the past few years, however, cable networks have increased their rates.
 Additionally, HTC completed Retransmission Consent negotiations with local broadcast stations that had significant fee increases.
-Despite out best efforts to control these dramatically increasing programming costs, HTC, like other cable and satellite providers, must pass a portion of these costs to our members.
+Despite out best efforts to control these dramatically increasing programming costs, HTC, like other video, cable and satellite providers, must pass a portion of these costs to our members.

 Retransmission Consent refers to a provision of the 1992 United States Cable Television Protection and Competition Act that requires cable operators to obtain permission from broadcast stations to carry their programming.
 In exchange, broadcast stations may propose that the cable operator pay cash to carry their station.
 If the cable operator refuses to pay the rates proposed by the station, they may withhold permission for the cable operator to carry their programming.